 UC San Diego Health has retracted access to the compromised staff email accounts and is in the process of conducting a review of the breach.

-Chipotle falls victim to phishing scam
+Chipotle falls victim to a phishing scam

 A marketing email account linked to Chipotle has been used by hackers to send phishing emails.
 Inky, a cybersecurity firm, has said that Chipotle’s Mailgun email account was also compromised earlier this year and 121 phishing emails were sent as part of the attack.
 Researchers have claimed that the majority of the emails impersonated Microsoft.